 I’m always looking for ways to cut corners in the dish department, and when I stumble upon a one-pot or one-pan recipe I feel like I’ve won the dinner prep lottery.
 If that recipe also happens to be delicious, cheesy, carby comfort food goodness that my kids will actually eat?

-I’m particularly excited about this Vegetarian Ravioli Bake because not only is it super fast to make, the end result is one of those dishes that looks and tastes hella impressive and only you will know how easy it was.
-It’s the kind of thing that's fancy enough to throw together for an impromptu weeknight dinner party, but also comes together in just over 30 minutes.
+I’m particularly excited about this Vegetarian Ravioli Bake because it’s the kind of thing that's fancy enough to throw together for an impromptu weeknight dinner party, but also comes together in just over 30 minutes.
+It's as cozy and carby as our community-fave Vegetarian Baked Ziti, but comes together in just one dish.

-It's like a vegetarian lasagna (this Kale Lasagna is my favourite) but without any fussing around with layers of noodles.
+It's like a vegetarian lasagna (Spicy Kale Lasagna is my favorite) but without any fussing around with layers of noodles.
 Add in delicious pasta sauce, red wine, finely chopped walnuts and a good pinch of red pepper flakes.
 Ohhhhh so cheesy and good.

 You got that?
 This recipe is: